matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr09/README.md

 # Internship Sheet 9 - Serverless Computing
 ## Task 1 - Definition of serverless computing
 ### (1a) How can serverless computing be defined
+* Serverless computing is a method to execute code in a cloud environment without caring about the underlying infrastructure.
+You deploy your application while  the cloud provider takes care of the execution in response to  particular 'triggers' or 'events'.
+This eliminates the inconvenience of managing servers.

 ### (1b) and how can it be distinguished from a kubernetes based PaaS offering?
+* One key difference between serverless computing and a Kubernetes-based PaaS is that serverless computing is typically more abstracted from the underlying infrastructure and is designed to be triggered by specific events or actions, while a Kubernetes-based PaaS provides a more general-purpose platform for running applications in containers.

- Unlike other Kubernetes based PaaS, Serverless computing approach like Knative solves an important technical problem of  being able to scale resources down to zero, rather than requiring at least a minimal number to sit idle, waiting for workloads.
+* Unlike other Kubernetes based PaaS, Serverless computing approach like Knative solves an important technical problem of  being able to scale resources down to zero, rather than requiring at least a minimal number to sit idle, waiting for workloads.

 ## Task 2 - Install knative on your kubernetes cluster